kanaverse/kana/CONTRIBUTING.md

 ### Pull Requests
 [PRs](https://github.com/kanaverse/kana/pulls) are always welcome and can be a quick way to get your fix or improvement merged.
 In general, PRs should:

-- Only fix/add the functionality in question OR address wide-spread whitespace/style issues, not both.
+- Only fix/add the functionality in question OR address widespread whitespace/style issues, not both.
 - Address a single concern in the least number of changed lines as possible.
 - Include documentation in the repo either in the README or through the wiki page.